9uant-brain/FET-Compressor-Build/README.md

 Why does it seem that a higher compress knob setting causes less compression?
 Because once a signal level is above a certain threshold, it is compressed in proportion to its amplitude.
 Earlier I briefly explained how the threshold is defined.
 Therefore, if 90% of a signal is above the threshold, that 90% retains the same relative differences as in the original (non-compressed) signal.

 ## Conclusion
+Even there was no modification(unlike RAT2 projetct), it was hard to complete final work.
+Especially, this point was hard: this is essentially compressor, which don't reshape the sound completely.
+So it was hard to figuring out it is working or not, and what was problem.
+But, after I overcame problems, I was able to explain completely how sidechain, JFET works.
+Most importantly, I learned again.
+I can overcome problems unless I give up.

+*Thanks for reading this far!*